A Look Back: Melee

 As for the American task force, Admiral Callaghan's deployment of his ships prevented his making the best use of the newer surface radar sets on some of his destroyers; and the ships that first detected the oncoming Japanese force both failed to properly notify Callaghan of the contact and to appreciate the size and firepower of the force they were sailing into.

 Until, at 0148, when searchlights from the Hiei illuminated the bridge and upperworks of the USS Atlanta.
-At this point, the two task forces were the naval equivalent of eye-ball to eye-ball, at 3,000 yards or less.
+At this point, the two task forces were the naval equivalent of eyeball to eyeball, at 3,000 yards or less.

 At one point in the point-blank melee, the 2,000 ton destroyer USS Laffey came within a mere 50 yards of a leviathan, the 32,000 ton battleship Hiei; too close for the Hiei to deploy her main battery, the Laffey sailed by at spitting range, firing everything she had into the Hiei.
 Shortly thereafter, the Laffey succumbed to fire from several Japanese destroyers, also at point-blank range.

-Once more came searchlights from Japanese ships that illuminated the bridge of the USS San Francisco: in the hurricane of shells that followed, Admiral Callaghan, his staff, and the ship's captain, Cassin Young, were killed, and the San Francisco turned away, grievously wounded.
+Once more came searchlights from Japanese ships that illuminated the bridge of the USS San Francisco: in the deluge of shells that followed, Admiral Callaghan, his staff, and the ship's captain, Cassin Young, were killed, and the San Francisco turned away, grievously wounded.

-Except for a decision by the wounded Admiral Abe, who controversially elected to withdraw, rather than press his advantage.
+Except...for a decision by the wounded Admiral Abe, who controversially elected to withdraw rather than press his advantage.

-And with that decision, a tactical Japanese victory became a strategic Japanese defeat: in the next few days, planes from the spared Henderson Field would finish off the Hiei, and wreak havoc on a second Japanese task force bearing reinforcements for their beleaguered troops on Guadalcanal.
+And with that decision, a tactical Japanese victory became a strategic Japanese defeat: in the next few days, planes from the spared Henderson Field would finish off the Hiei and wreak havoc on a second Japanese task force bearing reinforcements for their beleaguered troops on Guadalcanal.

 Nowadays, such a battle and initial result would have had a flock of ever-ready critics howling for investigations, a cut-and-run strategy, and all sorts of damnations of the military and civilian administration that sustained them.